-- Person trip: An individual's journey from an origin to a destination; can involve multiple rides and multiple modes. - Vehicle trip: The scheduled movement of a transit vehicle fromanorigin(oftenaroutestartpoint)toadestination(often a route end point) at a particular time on a particular day.
+- Person trip: An individual's journey from an origin to a destination; can involve multiple rides and multiple modes. - Vehicle trip: The scheduled movement of a transit vehicle from a norigin (often a route end point) at a particular time on a particular day.